 - Reload the Canvas doc.

-Step 5: Manually rebuild from an exported version
+Step 5: Manually rebuild from a snapshot

-If Revert is still misbehaving:
+If version navigation is still misbehaving:

 - Open the broken doc.

-- Select all > Delete.
+- Select all (

-- Diff the live doc against your exported text file from Step 2 — they should match the intended version.
+- Diff the live doc against your

 Long-term prevention